ryanntt/personal-website-source/index.md

 ## I'm a product and interaction designer.

 I'm studying Master of Interaction Design and Electronic Arts in University of Sydney, Australia.
 Previously, I worked for [Wego](http://www.wego.com) as a designer in Web Experience team.

-You can contact me through:
+<p style="margin-bottom:0;">You can contact me through:</p>

 <small>
   <a target="_blank" class="no-underline" href="http://linkedin.com/in/ryanntt">